kellymweu/1st-MERN-app-and-Server/README.md

-# This is the first MERN server i have created using REACT.js
+# 1st MERN react server
-to run the file, kindly use the following steps:
+This is the first MERN server i have created using REACT.js to run the file, kindly use the following steps:

 download the files